RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-create-a destructive-sample-record.md

 ### How to create a new Preparation for an existing Collection Object

 Search for the existing Collection Object using a [Query](https://rbge-herbarium.github.io/docs/queries/collection-object-queries.html).

-_Tip: The Query [Collection Objects by country or collector](https://herb-rbge.specifycloud.org/specify/query/8/) may be helpful._
+_Tip: The [Collection Objects by country or collector Query](https://herb-rbge.specifycloud.org/specify/query/8/) may be helpful._

 If the Collection Object already exists, open the record and click **Edit** at the bottom right of the Collection Object form.
 If it does not exist then you will need to create a new Collection Object record.
 See instructions in [How to enter specimen data](https://rbge-herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.html).